AepSupriadi7/basic-automation/README.md

 to run test use this command line

-    robot project-demo/test-suite-1.robot
+    robot test.robot

-the result will generate at **results** directory
+the result will generate at root directory

 ### Robot framework docs
 https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html

-~ good luck ~
+~ Thank You ~